julianreul/mode_behave/paper.md

 plug-in hybrid-electric vehicles (PHEVs), battery-electric vehicles (BEVs) and fuel cell-electric vehicles (FCEVs).

-Figures 1 and 2 were created using post-processing methods, which are included in the software package.
+Figures 1 and 2 were created using a post-processing method (.forecast()), which is included in the software package.

 Figure 1 visualizes the simulated choice probabilities for each drivetrain technology, as well as the choice probabilities according to the survey (base) data itself.